maxkfranz/audiofile/README.md

 ### af.volume()

-**TODO** Get or set the volume level as a percent (0 to 1 inclusive).
+Get or set the volume level as a percent (0 to 1 inclusive).
 Values greater than 1 boost the volume.

 ```js
 var vol = af.volume(); // current level